-You may challenge a course by obtaining an application from the Help Center or the Advising & Counseling Center and contacting the college department responsible for instruction of the course.
+You may challenge a course by obtaining an application from the Enrollment Services Center or Advising & Counseling Center and contacting the college department responsible for instruction of the course.
 The exam is comprehensive, covering all the basic information and skills required of a student completing the course in the regular manner.
 The examination may be written, oral, performance or a combination.
 For more information call the Advising & Counseling Center, ext.
 2213.